The electric power industry in Kazakhstan includes the following sectors:

 15) develop electricity and capacity balance forecasts;

-16) organize the operation of the capacity market.
+16) manage the operation of the capacity market;

-18) provide information about agreed power delivery designs to the authorized body on a quarterly basis;
+18) quarterly provide information about agreed capacity delivery conditions to the authorized body;

-19) perform other functions as defined in the present Law and legislation of the Republic of Kazakhstan promoting the use of renewable energy sources.
+19) perform other functions as defined in the laws of the Republic of Kazakhstan promoting the use of renewable energy sources.

-Energoinform was assigned the financial centre to support operations of the electricity balancing market pursuant to KEGOC Order No.807 dated 26 December 2007.
+To support the operation of the balancing electricity market in accordance with the order No. 807 of KEGOC dated December 26, 2007, the Energoinform unit (reincorporated in 2010 as Energoinform JSC) was designated as the financial centre.
 The centralized dispatch control of Kazakhstan UPS is performed by KEGOC's branch - the National Dispatch Centre of the System Operator - NDC SO.
-The central operational and dispatch control in Kazakhstan UPS is functioning through the direct operational subordination of nine regional dispatch centres (RDC) being the structural subdivisions of KEGOC branches - Interconnection Electric Networks, to NDC SO.
+The operational and dispatch control in Kazakhstan UPS is functioning through the direct operational subordination of nine regional dispatch centres (RDC) being the structural subdivisions of KEGOC branches - Interconnection Electric Networks, to NDC SO.

-Centralized trade markets ensure open non-discriminatory access of all participants to the electricity market and generate fair index of the current market electricity price.
-KOREM JSC (Kazakhstan Operator of Electric Power and Electric Energy) as an Operator of the Centralized Trade Market is responsible for operation of the centralized trade market (Order No.54 dated 04 March 2004 of the Ministry of Energy and Mineral Resources).
+The centralised trade market provides open, non-discriminatory access for the electricity market participants and unbiased current electricity market price signals.
+KOREM JSC (Kazakhstan Operator of Electric Power and Electric Energy) as an Operator of the Centralized Trade Market is responsible for operation of the centralized trade market (Order No. 54 dated 04 March 2004 of the Ministry of Energy and Mineral Resources).